 Conclusion

 We’ve taken the first crucial step in our journey, moving from passive, single-turn copilots to proactive, autonomous agents.
 The paradigm shift is not in the LLM itself, but in the architecture we build around it.
 By wrapping the LLM in an agentic loop of Perception, Planning, Action, and Memory, we unlock a new class of applications capable of tackling complex, multi-step goals.
-Our simple Python implementation, while basic, reveals the core principles: the power of the system prompt to define an agent’s purpose, the necessity of memory for stateful reasoning, and the loop as the engine of autonomy.
+Our simple akka sdk based java implementation, while basic, reveals the core principles: the power of the system prompt to define an agent’s purpose, the necessity of memory for stateful reasoning, and the loop as the engine of autonomy.
 This foundation sets the stage for the rest of our series, where we will explore adding tools, building robust memory systems, and designing multi-agent architectures.

 What’s Next?

-Now that we understand what makes AI agents unique – their ability to plan, act, and learn independently—the next big question is: how do we build them in a way that’s reliable and scalable?
+Now that we understand what makes AI agents unique - their ability to plan, act, and learn independently - the next big question is: how do we build them in a way that’s reliable and scalable?
 That’s where the Akka Actor Model comes in.
 It offers a fresh approach to handling concurrency and state, which is key for building resilient agents that can work together without stepping on each other’s toes.

 In the next post, we’ll explore why actors – not traditional threads or shared memory – are a perfect fit for agentic AI.
 Plus, I’ll walk you through a simple Akka SDK example so you can see these ideas in action.